CS250-PACU/IC02-Rational/README.md

 <b>Problem:</b> A rational number is defined to be any number that
 can be expressed in the form p/q where p and q are each integers and q is not equal to 0.
-For this problem, we are only going to consider non-negative rational numbers (i.e. the numberator can be any whole number and the denominator can be any natural number)
+For this problem, we are only going to consider non-negative rational numbers (i.e. the numerator can be any whole number and the denominator can be any natural number)

 <b>Task: </b> In Visual Studio, a solution named **Rational** exists.